About the Funders

 The Founding Sponsors of the New Americans Campaign

-Six national foundations joined in an unprecedented collaboration to support the nonpartisan New Americans Campaign to help modernize naturalization assistance in the United States and help more legal permanent immigrants become U.S. citizens.
+Six national foundations joined in an unprecedented collaboration to support the nonpartisan New Americans Campaign to help modernize naturalization assistance in the United States and help more lawful permanent immigrants become U.S. citizens.

 The consortium has so far committed more than $25 million to the project.
-Founding national funders of the New Americans Campaign are: The Carnegie Corporation of New York; the John S. and James L. Knight Foundation; Evelyn and Walter Haas, Jr. Fund; Grove Foundation; Open Society Foundations and The JPB Foundation.
+Founding national funders of the New Americans Campaign are: The Carnegie Corporation of New York; the John S. and James L. Knight Foundation; the Evelyn and Walter Haas, Jr. Fund; the Grove Foundation; and the Open Society Foundations and the JPB Foundation.
 More recently, the Wallace H. Coulter Foundation joined the Campaign as a national funder.
 Other funders invest locally in individual sites.
 For a full list of our funders, visit our Partners page.